 Clone the Git repo, and maybe even looking through the history of commits (git log -p), so you can see how we do each update.

 The first step is to change the Git tag in xbmc-generate-tarball-xz.sh and re-run that script.
 That will download a tarball to your working directory and strip it of all the unneeded bits.

-Next, update the version in xbmc.spec, and I also like to use fedpkg new-sources to automatically update the .gitignore and sources files.
-It's ok if fedpkg complains about failure to upload, since RPM Fusion technically doesn't use fedpkg.
+Next, update the version in xbmc.spec.
+You will also need to put the md5sum of the new tarball into the sources file.
+You can run md5sum xbmc-*-patched.tar.xz > sources, but I like to use fedpkg new-sources to automatically update the .gitignore and sources files.
+(It's ok if fedpkg complains about failure to upload, since RPM Fusion's infrastructure technically doesn't use fedpkg.)

 Lastly, make a git commit (fedpkg commit -c) that updates everything to the latest version.

-Once you're sure it builds on a couple platforms (like F18 and F19), then you get a patch with git format-patch and attach it to your bugzilla report.
+Once you're sure it builds on a couple platforms (like F19 and F20), then create a patch with git format-patch and attach it to your bugzilla report.